m7medA/WorldWise/README.md

 1. Clone the repository.
 2. Run `npm install` to install dependencies.
+3. **Start the fake API server:**
+   Run `npm run server` in your terminal to launch the local JSON server for API endpoints.
-3. Run `npm run dev` to start the development server.
+4. In a new terminal, run `npm run dev` to start the development server.
-4. Open [http://localhost:5173](http://localhost:5173) in your browser.
+5. Open [http://localhost:5173](http://localhost:5173) in your browser.

 ## Acknowledgements